John-OK/hellobirdie/docs/project/docker-guide.md

 sudo lsof -i :8000  # For backend port sudo lsof -i :5432  # For database port

-# Stop the conflicting process or change the port in docker-compose.yml
+# Stop the conflicting process or change the port in Docker Compose configuration
 ```

 ### 2. Database Connection Issues